Shibamata Taishakuten - a photographer's guide

 There is also a guest house.
 Inside is quite luxurious, but only a shadow of what it must have been in its heyday.
 You can enjoy the garden from its verandah.

 Last is the street that leads to the temple.
-It has lots of shops selling traditional sweets and food.
-Buy some Dango to eat as you walk, and you’ll feel you are in old Edo!
+It has many shops selling traditional sweets and food.
+Buy some Dango to eat as you walk, and you’ll feel the old Edo vibe!

-Keep an eye out for Tora-san in the area.
+By the way, Tora-san walks the area.
 He’s a character from Japan’s longest-running movie series, “Otoko wa Tsuraiyo” (or “It’s tough being a guy”).
 Many of his stories took place around Shibamata.
-The actor (Kiyoshi Atsumi) who played Tora passed away in 1996, so you’ll see his double.
+The actor (Kiyoshi Atsumi) who played him passed away in 1996, that’ll be his double.

 There are two things about Shibamata Taishakuten that some people mightn’t appreciate.
 One is that it is pretty far for people coming from the west side of Tokyo.
 From Shinjuku or Shibuya, it’s about an hour’s travel with some train changes.
 From Oshiage (Skytree), it is only twenty minutes or so.